 Long-term durability is due to a higher level of concrete preparation achieved by the diamond grinding or shot blasting processes from professional installers and the quality and thickness of coating used by professionals.

-Obtain the best features and benefits with our epoxy chip system.
+Obtain the best features and benefits with Titan Garage Floors epoxy chip system.
 Providing durability, safety, coverage, convenience, and low maintenance.

 Get a true permanent high-performance application, one you will be proud of for many years ahead.